valora-inc/wallet/README.md

 The repository follows the default React Native Android and iOS app structure.

-Code owners can be found in [.github/CODEOWNERS](.github/CODEOWNERS).

 ## Contributing

 We welcome contributions in the form of Issues and PRs.
 See [CONTRIBUTING.md](CONTRIBUTING.md).

-## Community

-Have questions or need help?
-Join our [Discord Community](https://discord.com/invite/J5XMtMkwC4).